KakashiJiyayou/dronekit4ROV/README.md

 # dronekit4ROV
-.Here we will try to use dronekit as a generic Python_3 module.
+Here we will try to use dronekit as a generic Python_3 module.
 .Most of this test will be done using Pixhawk boards